-Term Definition Public Health Goal (PHG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Term Definition Primary Drinking Water Standards (PDWS) MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.
+Public Health Goal (PHG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
 PHGs are set by the California Environmental Protection Agency.
 Regulatory Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
 Secondary Drinking Water Standards (SDWS) MCLs for contaminants that affect taste, odor, or appearance of the drinking water.
-Contaminants with SDWSs do not affect the health at the MCL levels.
+Contaminants with SDWS do not affect the health at the MCL levels.
 Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water.
 Variances and Exemptions Permissions from the State Water Resources Control Board (SWRCB) to exceed an MCL or not comply with a treatment technique under certain conditions.
 ND Not detectable at testing limit. ppm parts per million or milligrams per liter (mg/L) ppb parts per billion or micrograms per liter (μg/L) ppt parts per trillion or nanograms per liter (ng/L) ppq parts per quadrillion or picogram per liter (pg/L) pCi/L picocuries per liter (a measure of radiation)